 - Overall economic confidence

 The market breakdown in Mintel's study also reveals some insight into the spending habits and preferences of today's automotive DIYers.
 Overall, Autozone has captured over 50% of the automotive retail share, followed by general retailer Walmart at 38.5%.
-These huge contenders are followed by and other category (which may be comprised of local businesses or other retail stores), car dealerships, and other one-stop automotive retailers like Advance Auto Parts, O'Reilly's, and NAPA.
+These huge contenders are followed by an "other" category (which may be comprised of local businesses or other retail stores), car dealerships, and other one-stop automotive retailers like Advance Auto Parts, O'Reilly's, and NAPA.
 Other smaller, often more specialized, retailers round out the market share.

 DIYer Motivations Fuel the Aftermarket's Future Growth